Nazurullah-M/Rock-Paper-Scissor/README.md

     3. Next is to match the user input and computer input if both are same display tie.
 Or display who wins.(If else condition and logical operators).
     4. Next use a loop to show how many times user won and how many time computer won.
+    5. Next is to how many times should be the game played.